jonshiach/graphics-labs/pages/08_Lighting.md

 ## Multiple light sources

 In theory to add another light sources to a scene is simply a matter of calculating the ambient, diffuse and specular reflection for the additional light source and then adding them to the fragment colour.
-We have seen for a single light source we have to define the 3 light source colours, the position of the light source in the world space and the 3 attenuation constants.
+We have seen for a single light source we have to define the three light source colours, the position of the light source in the world space and the three attenuation constants.
 Given that we would like to do this for multiple light sources we need data structure for each light source.

-A data structure in C++ and GLSL is defined in the same way using the <a href="https://cplusplus.com/doc/tutorial/structures/" target="_blank">struct</a> declaration.
+A data structure in C++ and GLSL is defined in a similar way using the <a href="https://cplusplus.com/doc/tutorial/structures/" target="_blank">struct</a> declaration.

 ```cpp
 // Structs